Skip to main content

 Single inference REST requests

-The easiest way to fetch inferences from a deployment is one at a time.
-The single inference syntax is suited for use cases where you want predictions about one customer or event at a time.
+The single inference syntax is suited for use cases where you want predictions about one customer or event per API call.

 def example_doubler(foo: int):